 Financial statements include: a balance sheet, an income statement, a statement of changes in equity, a cash flow statement and notes to the financial statements.
-Small companies must prepare and maintain only a balance sheet, an income statement and notes to financial statements.
-Financial statements of banks, insurance companies, investment funds, pension funds and stockbrokers are subject to further special requirements and regulation.
+Micro and small companies must prepare and maintain only a balance sheet, an income statement and notes to financial statements.
+Financial statements of large companies and public interest entities are subject to further special requirements such as statement of other general gain.
 Holding companies within a group of companies must prepare and keep consolidated financial statements.